 Failure to warn about specific disabilities

-Our medical negligence team specialises in claims relating to fetal medicine.
+Our medical negligence solicitors specialise in claims relating to fetal medicine.

 Sometimes parents have not been warned that a child will be born with a specific genetic disability.
 In some instances if they had been warned they would have terminated the pregnancy.